Becoming a Food and Drink Ambassador

 Spread the message further

-enable you to receive the addition benefits of:
+the additional benefits of:

 - Full insurance cover when participating in activities as a Food & Drink/STEM

 - Free Protecting Vulnerable Groups (PVG) scheme check

 - Access to free short training courses that provide advice and guidance on